theGlenn/apollo-prophecy/README.md

 #### `generate` command

-This command creates the `Error.ts` file from a `JSON` input file, using `--out` param you can change the name and location.
+Creates `Error.ts` from a `JSON` input file.
+Using `--out` param you can change the name and location.
-Input file should at least contains the keys `message` and `code`

 ```sh
 apollo-prophecy generate errors.json
 ```

+Input file entries should at least contains the keys `message` and `code`.

 For example given the following `errors.json` as input: